 Admitting that you have a problem is the first step to recovery.
 The next one is deciding to seek addiction treatment.
 There is no shame in admitting that you need help to kick your addiction.

 Once you’ve decided to seek help, you need to find an addiction treatment center that can guide you through the treatment and recovery process.
 Perhaps you’ve already started your research and haven’t found any rehabs in North Carolina that you feel would be a great fit for you.
 Don’t despair.

 There are other rehabs across the country that would better suit your unique treatment needs and some of them are in neighboring Kentucky.
 Uprooting your life and spending time apart from your loved ones as you seek treatment can be tough but this is a decision that you have to make if you want to conquer your addiction.

 We at the Robert Alexander Addiction Treatment Center have helped others just like you to overcome substance abuse.
-We have welcomed people all over the country to our treatment center in Kentucky so we know how challenging it is to travel for treatment.
+We have welcomed people from all over the country to our treatment center in Kentucky so we know how challenging it is to travel for treatment.